-Governor Mills Announces Four Stage Plan to Re-Open Maine’s Economy
+Governor Mills Announces Four Stage Plan to Re-Open ME’s Economy

 By: David Farmer and Kate Knox

-There’s a lot of movement – and confusion – around Maine’s response to the COVID-19 pandemic and a flurry of new activity this week.
+There’s a lot of movement – and confusion – around ME’s response to the COVID-19 pandemic and a flurry of new activity this week.

 On Tuesday, Gov. Janet Mills announced a four-stage re-opening of the state economy AND an extension of a modified stay-at-home order, which will be in effect until May 31.

 The announcement included broad outlines of new business activity that would be allowed starting on Friday, June 1.

 Initially, the city of Portland had extended its own stay-at-home order until May 18 with a vote by the city council on Monday.
 On Wednesday morning, the city changed course and said that the city would follow Mills’ statewide directives.

 The governor said that her directive would continue to limit the size of gatherings, require out-of-state visitors who are not essential employees to quarantine for 14 days and require that those who can, continue to work remotely.

 According to the governor, part of the process for businesses to re-open will require that they certify through the ME Department of Economic and Community Development website that they are following certain safety protocols.

 Neither Mills’ executive order or those protocols were released on Tuesday, but we expect that they will become public before Friday to allow businesses to begin the process of re-opening.